HakkaTjakka/MinecraftWorldEditor/README.md

 CHECK THE ISSUES!!!

+http/ftp server at: 83.84.196.105
+Several posters made with this program of Google Earth 3d (30 x 15 meters on 300 ppi).
+Google Earth 3d whole of Holland converted to Cubic Chunks format for Build The Earth scale 1 to 1 (BTE121).
+Other automated c/c++ generated Mindcraft worlds
+Map / poster zoom demo.

 !!!WARNING!!!
 Welcome to the jungle of Junk coding.
 If you don't know your way in the jungle, don't enter it... ;)

 (You need to dive into the code because it is updated on dayly basis.
 Follow the white rabbit.)